Freesat: Video on demand

 The BBC began to roll out a beta version of BBC iPlayer for Freesat devices in early 2010.
 BBC iPlayer is an internet-based service with around 2500 hours of television being available on demand.
-ITV Hub is available for Humax increased to a 30-day catch-up service from the original 7-day service but with a larger ITV ident/logo in the top left of the screen], Manhattan, and some Sagemcom devices, however it is not available on 2nd Generation Humax devices to viewers using DG and TD postcodes.
+ITVX is available for Humax increased to a 30-day catch-up service from the original 7-day service but with a larger ITV ident/logo in the top left of the screen, Manhattan, and some Sagemcom devices, however it is not available on 2nd Generation Humax devices to viewers using DG and TD postcodes.
 It is not clear why this is the case.